jmurthy12/STAT545-hw-murthy-janani/hw04/Homework04_dataReshaping.md

 Solution :

-Steps that I followed are :
+Steps that I followed were :

     * group_by()is used to filter out variables: Continent and Year
     * Mean Life Expectancy per year is calculated for each Continent